MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 [Back to Top](#Table-of-Contents)

 # Exploratory Data Analysis
-To begin looking into this dataset, I decided to look at who speaks the most, over the entire series.
+To begin exploring into this dataset, I decided to look at who speaks the most, over the entire series.
 As expected, Jerry has the most lines of all the main characters, followed by George, Kramer and Elaine.
-I thought it was interesting how large of a drop off there way between these four main characters, and the rest of the characters in the series.
-Also, while not shown in the graph below, there are ~(FILL THIS IN) unique characters in all seasons combined (way too many to show on this plot).
+I thought it was interesting how large of a drop off there was between these four main characters, and the rest of the characters in the series.
+Also, while not shown in the graph below, there are ~1,600 unique characters in th entire series.

 ![](images/lines_by_char_series.png)